v50 Steam/Premium information for editors

 New divine metals[edit]

-Many of the tables used by vanilla procedural objects are global and thus can be added to or overwritten by mods.
+Many of the tables used by vanilla procedural objects are global, and thus can be added to or overwritten by mods.
 You can add new metal descriptions for divine metal pretty easily, for example:

 You can also add alternatives to the default divine metal function, such as one based on the aforementioned kobold metals.
 Vanilla divine metal uses metal_by_sphere to determine its properties, and is thus valid only if the input sphere has an entry in that table.
 Note that even if the weights are nominally the same; because it is valid for all input spheres, it will outnumber instances of the more limited vanilla material.